IBM/janusgraph-operator/articles/level-1-janusgraph.md

 ### 5. Test the sizing of JanusGraph using the operator

-In order to to make sure the operator runs successfully when scaling Janusgraph up or down, can be done from the console.
-[NOT SURE HOW TO REPHRASE THIS SENTENCE.]
+Next, let's confirm that the operator can successfully scale the JanusGraph database up or down.
+This can be performed using the OpenShift console.

-Go to the OpenShift console in IBM cloud.

-From your provisioned cluster, which you already set up as part of the Prerequisites, select the cluster and go to **OpenShift web console** by clicking the button at the top-right corner of the page.
+To open the OpenShift console in IBM cloud, in the IBM Cloud console, navigate to the cluster you provisioned your operator and JanusGraph into, and press the **OpenShift web console** button at the top-right corner of the page.

 ![OpenShift](../images/openshift-2.png)

-Then, choose your project by clicking **Projects** in the left navigation menu and selecting your project name, which is also the namespace that you used before deploying the operator.
+In the OpenShift console, select your project in the **Project** combo box along the top of the window.
+Your project is the namespace that you deployed you operator into.

-Then, from the left navigation menu again, select **Workloads** and click **Stateful Sets** to get the operator deployment.
-On the main page, you will see **janusgraph-sample** listed as a stateful deployment.
-Select that deployment.
+Then, from the left navigation menu, select **Workloads** and **Stateful Sets**.
+Click on the one named `janusgraph-sample`.

 ![stateful set](../images/statefulset.png)